 After you have chosen your investment theme, you are directed to select your risk level.
 The three risk levels are:

-- Cautious: aiming for modest growth whilst minimising risk
+- Cautious: if you're aiming for modest growth whilst minimising risk.

-- Adventurous: aiming for higher growth by taking on higher risk
+- Adventurous: if you're aiming for higher growth by taking on higher risk.

 tickr provides a brief explanation of what the risk levels mean, suggesting that taking higher risk means your investment is likely to move up and down a lot more than if you opt for a lower-risk option.
 It points to the fact this isn't designed as a short-term investment option but, if you have a longer time horizon, you may be able to tolerate a higher level of risk.

-Once you have made your selection, it gives you a visual representation of the breakdown of your portfolio, including the weighting to government bonds, green bonds and cash, as well as the split across the various sub-theme ETFs.
-One disappointment is the lack of detail and focus on the green bonds within each portfolio.
-Investing in green and ethical bonds is arguably one of the most effective ways to impact invest, as opposed to just investing in the shares of companies.
+Once you have made your selection, it gives you a visual representation of the breakdown of your portfolio, including the weighting to government bonds, green bonds, and cash, as well as the split across the various sub-theme ETFs.

 Is tickr safe?